jwern/fishtopia/README.md

 ```
 To fish in a specific location, type the letter of the column and number of the row you'd like to cast to.
 For example, "**A1**" will cast to the upper-left corner of the grid shown above while "**D4**" would cast to the bottom-right corner.

 As in Battleship, fish take up more than one square of space: the smallest fish takes up two squares while the largest takes up four.
+Fish are only oriented left-to-right or top-to-bottom in a straight line: fish will never be positioned diagonally or curved.

 If you "hit" part of a fish, you'll be told "Hit!" and receive an "**o**" on that square.
 If you don't hit any fish, you'll be told "Miss!" and receive an "**x**."
 ```
   A B C D
 1 ~ ~ x ~